 - I don’t remember the exact numbers but the consultant told me I was ‘borderline’ – within the same NHS trust but two hospitals apart they use different targets and I wouldn’t have been treated as gd had I been going to give birth at the other hospital!
 Having said that I ended up on both insulin and metformin.
 Believe me, I took the diagnosis very seriously and stuck to the diet as much as possible!

 - 0.1 over the 2hr blood test at 27 weeks (I was 7.8 the cut off here is 7.7), four days later I started testing and got an 11.0 2hrs after a bowl of homemade vegetable soup!
 I was sure the diagnosis was wrong as well!
-1 weeks diet controlled, had to cut out all carbs and lost 7lb.
-1 weeks on 2 x metformin, another week on 4 x metformin.
-At 3 weeks after diagnosis I also started insulin for fasting and for breakfast, 4 units each.
+1 week of diet controlled, had to cut out all carbs and lost 7lb.
+1 week on 2 x metformin, another week on 4 x metformin.
+At 3 weeks after diagnosis, I also started insulin for fasting and for breakfast, 4 units each.
 Fast forward to 38 weeks and I was on insulin for all meals (30+ units for breakfast, 15-25 units @ lunch and dinner depending on what I ate – got quite good at working that out ) and 80+ units for fasting.
 The only fasting reading I had in range (below 6) was the morning of my section when I got a 5.8.
-At the end I was upping the night time insulin by 4-8 units each night just to keep the numbers from increasing, they certainly didn’t want to go down.
+In the end, I was upping the nighttime insulin by 4-8 units each night just to keep the numbers from increasing, they certainly didn’t want to go down.
 I also passed the postpartum GTT with a 5.6 fasting and 5.7 after two hours

-- I was .2 over on my 2hr post bloods, was on 4 x Metformin a day and 28 units of Insulin by the end
+- I was .2 over on my 2hr post blood test, was on 4 x Metformin a day and 28 units of Insulin by the end

 - I don’t remember my fasting number but after 2 hours it was 9.1 – the Dr said I was borderline at 9.1?!